colinta/SublimeStringEncode/README.md

 `escape_like`: Escapes SQL-LIKE meta characters

-`french_entitize`: Converts French characters to their HTML entity
+`safe_html_entitize`: Converts characters to their HTML entity, but preserves HTML reserved characters

-`french_deentitize`: Converts HTML entities to a French character
+`safe_html_deentitize`: Converts HTML entities to a character, but preserves HTML reserved characters

 TODO
 ----